casualwriter/vanilla-chatgpt/README.md

 }
 ```

-However, please note that the key can be revealed if hard-code in html.
+Please be aware that if you hard-code the key in HTML, it may become vulnerable to being revealed.
-Please run it from **LOCAL ONLY** or in private network
+It's recommended run the program on a local or private network.

 ### Credit